scil/LaravelFly/readme.md

 The first solution can not use swoole's coroutine.

-The second is to clone app/event/.. to make a new app/event/.. for each request.
+The second is to clone or create new objects such as app/event/.. for each request.

 The third is to refactor laravel's services, moving related members to a new associative array with coroutine id as keys.
 This method is called Mode Coroutine as it uses swoole coroutine.This mode is under dev.

 ## Mode Simple vs Mode Coroutine

-feature  |  Simple | Coroutine
+features  |  Mode Simple | Mode Coroutine
 ------------ | ------------ | -------------
 global vars like $_GET, $_POST | yes  | no
-coroutine| no  | yes
+coroutine| no  | yes (conditional)

 ## php functions not fit Swoole/LaravelFly